alexbradd/compsci-notes/first/cg/notes.md

 light reflection color** $m_A$.
 Generally, $m_A$ corresponds to the main color of the object, but it can be tuned to obtain special lighting for particular objects.

+### Hemispheric lighting

+An **extension** of ambient lighting is **hemispheric lighting**.
+In this technique, we use **two ambient light colors** (the “upper” or “sky” color, and the “lower” or “ground” color) and a **direction vector**.
+This model **simulates the fact that both the color of the sky and that of the ground have a big impact on the indirect light component** and **creates** the ambient light color **by blending the two colors with respect to the orientation of the object**.

+The two colors, **$l_U$ and $l_D$, represent the color of the ambient light at the two extremes** and the direction vector **$d$ orients the blending** of the two colors.
+The rendering equation is modified to have the **ambient light term
+$l_A(x)$ depend on the orientation of the surface** of the object in the considered point $x$.

+The **orientation** of the object is characterized by **$n_x$ the normal vector** to the surface in point $x$.

+If the **normal vector** is **aligned** and in the **same direction** as $d$, **$l_U$ is used**.
+If the **normal vector** is **aligned** but in the **opposite direction** of $d$, **$l_D$ is used** instead.
+For **normal vectors oriented in other directions**, the two colors are **blended proportionally to the cosine** of their angle with vector $d$.

+$$
+l_A(x) = \frac{n_x\cdot d + 1}{2}l_U + \frac{1-n_x\cdot d}{2}l_D
+$$

+### Image based lighting

+Hemispheric lighting computes the light received by an object as a function of the normal vector of the points of an object.
+The function is just an interpolation of two colors according to relative orientation with respect to a given direction.

+A **better method** is having a **generic function $l_A(x_i)$** that returns **the color received from the outside environment by a point $x_i$** on a surface oriented in the direction described by its normal vector $n_i$.
+A function such as this can be **computed either from specially taken pictures or from off-line high-quality rendering** of the environment and encoded in a way such that it can be used in real time.

+The **approximation of the rendering equation remains the same as the one seen for the hemispheric lighting**: only the light function changes to return the values computed from our image.

+**Encoding the function** is not easy, the **two main approaches** are:

+1. **Cube maps**
+2. **Spherical harmonics**: requires only four values (a basic color $l_C$ and three derivation terms for each of three axes
+   $\Delta l_x,\Delta l_y, \Delta l_z$) and can be computed as such

+   $$
+   l_A(x) = l_C + n_x.x\Delta l_x +
+                  n_x.y\Delta l_y +
+                  n_x.z\Delta l_z +
+   $$

+## Smooth shading

+As introduced, meshes are polygonal objects with sharp edges that, with special rendering techniques, can appear smooth.
+The smoothing effect implies performance issue, since it changes how many times the rendering equation is solved.
+The solution can be computed per-vertex or per-pixel.
+Solving the rendering equation per pixel provides more visually appealing images, at the expense of performance reductions of one order of magnitude.

+The two most common smooth shading techniques are:

+1. Gouraud shading (per-vertex): smoothing occurs by blending the colors generated
+2. Phong shading (per-pixel): smoothing occurs by interpolating the parameters passed to the shaders involved

+Let us consider a curved surface.
+A mesh can approximate the surface by sampling it in a finite set of points.
+The higher is the sampling, the closer will be the approximation to the real surface.
+To improve rendering of curved surfaces, the encoding of a vertex is extended to 6 values, which define both the position of the vertex and the direction of the normal vector to the surface in that 3D point.

+When considering a mesh surface, the rendering equation can now determine the colors for the pixels of the object in the three vertices of a triangle, according to the associated normal vectors.
+The colors of the internal pixels of the triangles can then be computed using different interpolation techniques.

+### Gouraud shading

+The Gouraud shading technique, first computes the color of each vertex, then the colors of the inner pixels of a triangle are determined by interpolation of the vertex colors.

+Geometrically the position of a point inside a triangle can be computed with a convex linear combination of its vertices.
+The same interpolation coefficients used for the position, can be used for the colors.
+The interpolation coefficients define the baricentric coordinates.

+For objects that are static in the scene, which are illuminated by static lights, and whose material BRDF does not depend on the direction of the observer (i.e. just diffuse component following the Lambert model), vertex colors can be pre-computed and stored with the geometry.
+Computation of the light model can then be disabled during real-time rendering, and vertex normal vectors can be replaced by vertex colors.

+Color pre-computation is usually done in 3D authoring software such as Blender.
+Moreover, vertex color usually occupy less memory than normal vector directions (i.e. 4 vs. 12 bytes).

+### Phong shading

+The Phong shading algorithm computes the color of each internal pixel separately.
+This is thus a per-pixel shading algorithm.
+In this case, vertex normal vectors are interpolated to approximate the normal vector direction to the actual surface in the internal points of a triangle.

+Interpolation is performed by considering the x, y, z components of the normal vector separately.
+This however may lead to interpolated vectors that are no longer unitary; For this reason, interpolated normal vectors must be normalized at every step.

+The illumination model is then computed for every pixel, using the interpolated normal vectors together with the other constants required by the light model and BRDF in the rendering equation.

+### Vertex normals

+Note that the stored normal vector might be different from the geometric one determined by the triangle to which that vertex belongs.
+In general, it can be an arbitrary vector, that might have nothing to do with the associated surfaces.
+However, normal vectors completely uncorrelated with the geometry are rarely useful.

+Note also that, with our definition, the normal vector direction is a property of a triangle, and not of a vertex: two triangles might have a vertex in the same spatial position, but characterized by a different normal vector direction.
+Modelers can exploit this property to encode both smooth and sharp surfaces.
+The vertices in the same position of two adjacent triangles can have the same normal vector direction to produce a smooth surfaces or different normal vector direction, to produce sharp surfaces.

+## Not finished due to lack of time, see slides